liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 portal, whether accessing it locally or remotely.
 The user ID accessing the services remotely must have the proper permission to operate on the objects it's trying to access.
 A remote exception is thrown if the user ID isn't permitted.
-The Portal Administrator grants users access to these resources.
-For example, imagine you created a Documents and Media Library folder called `Documents` in a site and created a role called *Document Uploaders* that has the rights to add documents to your new folder.
-If your batch job accesses Liferay's web services to upload documents into the folder, you have to call the web service using a user ID of a member of this group (or the user ID of a user with individual rights to add documents to this folder).
-If you don't, Liferay denies you access to the Web Service.
+A portal administrator can grant users access to these resources.
+For example, suppose you created a Documents and Media Library folder called *Documents* in a site, created a role called *Document Uploaders*, and granted this role the rights to add documents to your new folder.
+If your batch job accesses Liferay's web services to upload documents into the folder, you have to call the web service using a user ID of a member of this role (or using the user ID of a user with individual rights to add documents to this folder, such as a portal administrator).
+If you don't, Liferay denies you access to the web service.

 ![Figure 5.2: Liferay SOA's second layer of security](../../images/soa-security-layer-2.png)

-With remote services, you can specify the user credentials using HTTP Basic authentication.
-Since those credentials are specified unencrypted; it's recommended to use HTTPS whenever accessing these services in an untrusted network.
-Most HTTP clients let you specify the Basic authentication credentials in the URL--this is very handy for testing.
+With remote services, you can specify the user credentials using HTTP basic authentication.
+Since those credentials are passed over the network unencrypted, we recommend using HTTPS whenever accessing these services on an untrusted network.
+Most HTTP clients let you specify the basic authentication credentials in the URL--this is very handy for testing.

 You'd use the following syntax to call the AXIS web service using credentials.